Jihau/Harmonia/README.md

 > To use Harmonia, users must first register and log in.
 The application then provides suggestions for user communities based on user choices and interests.

 ## Credits
-> Developed by Metropolia students.
+> Developed by Metropolia students TVT21-O Group 3.